fthvgb1/gophpfetch/README.md

-### a php http request on concurrence wrote in golang
+### a php http request extension on concurrence writing in golang

+use FFI call extension